alexjlockwood/godesignpatterns/_posts/2014-04-21-exiting-multiple-goroutines-simultaneously.md

 title: 'Exiting Multiple Goroutines Simultaneously'
 ---
 The ability to close channels (using Go's builtin `close()` function) forms the basis of a useful pattern in Go: <i>using a single channel to exit multiple goroutines</i>.
 This pattern makes use of the fact that performing a receive operation on a closed channel will never block.
-A short example is given below.
-You can also view it on the [Go Playground](http://play.golang.org/p/BFpSmmcnsE).

 <div class="scrollable">
 {% highlight go linenos=table %}